DemonDia/SPM_G5T4_dev/README.md

 ## Database
-Development/Production database is a hosted MySQL AWS RDS instance.
+Development database is a hosted MySQL AWS RDS instance.

 ## Continuous Integration
 Continuous Integration is enabled for this repository via CircleCI.
 Deployment to the development server is handled when a PR merge to main is successful.

-Refer the CI pipeline scripts in `/.circleci/config.yml`.
+Refer the CI pipeline scripts in `.circleci/config.yml`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>